 Princely Church of Saint Nicholas, Orthodox church in Iași, Romania

-The interior displays frescoes showing scenes from both the Old and New Testaments, reflecting the religious art traditions of medieval Moldavia.
-Visitors can still see these painted images covering the church walls today.
+The interior walls are covered with frescoes showing scenes from both the Old and New Testaments, painted in the tradition of medieval Moldavia.
+These images are still visible today and cover the walls from top to bottom.

 The community of curious travelers